 This document is to help employers, employees and the self-employed in the UK understand how to work safely during the COVID-19 pandemic, keeping as many people as possible 2 metres apart from those they do not live with.
-We hope it gives you freedom within a practical framework to think about what you need to do to continue, or restart, operations during the COVID-19 pandemic.
-We understand how important it is that you can work safely and support your workers' health and wellbeing during the COVID-19 pandemic.
-We know that most office workers are not currently in the workplace, we hope this document will help those who are already working because they cannot work from home, as well as help other people think about how to prepare for when office working returns.
+We hope it gives you a practical framework to think about what you need to do to continue, or restart, operations during the COVID-19 pandemic.
+We understand how important it is to work safely and support your workers' health and wellbeing during the COVID-19 pandemic.
 The government is clear that workers should not be forced into an unsafe workplace.